dlangk/langkilde/posts/2024-05-06-shareholder-value.md

 valuation the next time.

 This introduces the next critical concept: **Enterprise Value** and **Shareholder Value**.
-Together with the **Cost of capital**, these are the three most important financial concepts a founder needs to understand.
+Together with the **Cost of Capital**, these are the three most important financial concepts a founder needs to understand.
 Enterprise value is the value of your company.
 It's determined as the price per share times the number of shares.
 The price per share is determined by supply and demand: how many shares are available to buy, and how much are people willing to pay for them?
 Willingness to pay is determined by the future expected value of the company.
-Shareholder return is the annual return, i.e. the annual amount of money made, from holding a share.
-Returns come in two forms: increase in share price and dividends.
+Shareholder Value on the other hand is the value shareholders get from holding your shares.
+Shareholder value primarily comes in two forms: 1) increase in share price or 2) dividends.

 > If a company needs capital to grow, it's important to understand if the expected increase in
-> enterprise value exceeds the cost of capital.
+> enterprise value over time exceeds the cost of capital.
 If it does, you will create shareholder value.
-If not, you will
+If not, you
-> destroy shareholder value.
+> will destroy shareholder value.

-The purpose of a company is to create shareholder value.
-If your goal is not to create shareholder value, you should find a different way to solve the problem you are focused on.
+**The purpose of a company is to create shareholder value.** If your goal is not to create shareholder value, you should find a different way to solve the problem you are focused on.
 You can start an NGO, or a charity.
 Or go into academia.

+As a founder, you need to take this into account.
+If you determined that it is in your interest to raise money, then you need to convince investors that the future value of your company will be high.
+The valuation of your company today determines your cost of capital.
+The cost of capital, in turn, determines how much and how fast you can invest in product development and distribution.
+If you get a really high valuation that translates into a low cost of capital.
-As a founder, this means you need to weigh the following things:
+But, in order to provide shareholder value, you need to increase the enterprise value of your company a lot.
+You need to weigh the following things:

 - The cost of capital at which you can raise money
 - The expected future enterprise value of your company
 - The need for capital

 If you think you can convert capital into enterprise value at a higher rate than the cost of capital, you should raise.
 If not, you should aim to turn a profit.
 I think a lot of startup founders get this wrong.
 They think the goal is to raise and spend money, when in fact the goal is to create shareholder value.

 Let's say you have a company that is growing at 100% per year.
 You generate $20M in revenue with a 45% margin.
 Should you raise money?
 The answer comes down to: will it generate long-term shareholder value?
-Is the cost of capital today versus the expected future enterprise value in favor or raising money?
+Is the cost of capital today versus the expected future enterprise value in favor of raising money?

 This is a complex question without a simple answer.
 This post only scratches the surface.
 But I hope it gives you some food for thought.
 As a founder, you need to understand the financial concepts that drive your company.
 That said, the most important thing is still to focus on the problem you are solving and the customers you are serving.